diegovalle/Homicide-MX-Drug-War/readme.md

 * timelines: Pretty timelines of the effect on the murder rate of sending the army to fight the drug cartels
 * historic: Plot of the Mexican homicide rate from 1990 to 2009, a comparison with that of the US, Brazil, and England and Wales
-* missing-homicides:¨Plots of the different homicide data to figure out how thrust-worthy the Mexican statistics are.
+* missing-homicides: Plots of the different homicide data to figure out how thrust-worthy the Mexican statistics are.
-* Benford: Check to see if the homicide rates follow Benford's law
 * most-violent-counties: A small multiple plot of the least and most violent municipalities for men and women
 * states: Pretty plots and choropleths of the homicide rate at the state level